Advocating For Kentucky Families Who Are Seeking Compensation From The National Vaccine Injury Compensation Program

-If you have suffered a vaccine-related injury, the federal government has created a streamlined venue which provides a less adversarial, faster and more cost-effective program to help injured people recover compensation after an injury from standard childhood vaccines.
-The National Vaccine Injury Compensation program (VICP) has billions of dollars on hand with which to compensate those who have sustained vaccine-related injuries.
+If you have suffered a vaccine-related injury, the federal government has created a streamlined venue that provides a less adversarial, faster and more cost-effective program to help injured people recover compensation after an injury from standard childhood vaccines.
+The National Vaccine Injury Compensation Program (VICP) has billions of dollars on hand with which to compensate those who have sustained vaccine-related injuries.

 - Food & Drug Administration (FDA)

 - Provide a vaccine information statement (VIS), which contains a brief description of the disease and the risks and benefits of the vaccine.
 The CDC develops VISs and distributes them to health departments and individual health care providers.